- Federal Circuit Affirms Dismissal of Case Against Gilead Sciences

 HLC Properties, Ltd. v.
 MCA Records, Inc. 35 Cal.
 4th 54 (2005).
 This landmark case involved the scope of the attorney-client privilege in California and whether the privilege survives the death of the client.

 SmithKline Beecham Corp. d/b/a GlaxoSmithKline v.
 Abbott Laboratories 740 F.3d 471 (9th Cir.
 2014).
-The Ninth Circuit ruled in favor of Irell & Manella client GlaxoSmithKlein that the Constitution prohibits jury strikes based on sexual orientation, extending a protection once reserved for race and gender to sexual orientation and granted a new trial for GSK in a case against Abbott Labs, because a gay potential juror was improperly excluded based on his sexual orientation.
+The Ninth Circuit ruled in favor of GlaxoSmithKline, represented by Irell, that the Constitution prohibits jury strikes based on sexual orientation, extending a protection once reserved for race and gender to sexual orientation and granted a new trial for GSK in a case against Abbott Labs, because a gay potential juror was improperly excluded based on his sexual orientation.
 In reaching that conclusion, the Ninth Circuit held that discrimination based on sexual orientation was subject to a heightened level of scrutiny under the equal protection clause.

 SRM Global Fund Ltd. Partnership v.
 Countrywide Financial Corp.
 448 F. App'x 116 (2d Cir.
 2011).
 The Second Circuit issued a unanimous opinion affirming in every respect the dismissal of claims brought by SRM Global, a hedge fund, against Irell & Manella client Angelo Mozilo, the former Chairman and Chief Executive Officer of Countrywide Financial Corporation.
 SRM claimed losses of more than $400 million on investments in Countrywide stock and sued Mozilo, Countrywide and others in the Southern District of New York, alleging violations under federal securities laws.

 Primate Freedom Project, Inc. v.
 The Regents of the University of California, et al. 331 Fed.
 Appx.
 716 (11th Cir.
 2009).
-The Eleventh Circuit affirmed a dismissal in favor of Irell & Manella’s client, The Regents of the University of California.
-Irell represented the University in an action in which the Plaintiff sought declaratory and injunctive relief for claims brought under the First Amendment and the free speech provisions of the Georgia Constitution.
+The Eleventh Circuit affirmed a dismissal in favor of The Regents of the University of California.
+Irell represented the University in an action in which the plaintiff sought declaratory and injunctive relief for claims brought under the First Amendment and the free speech provisions of the Georgia Constitution.

 NRDC v.
 Winter 543 F.3d 1152 (9th Cir.
 2008).
 The Ninth Circuit affirmed plaintiffs' entitlement to attorneys' fees under the Equal Access to Justice Act and declined to reduce the fee award on the basis of purportedly limited success.
 The Ninth Circuit found that plaintiffs had achieved "excellent results" under EAJA by obtaining a TRO and forcing a settlement that included measures designed to protect the environment that had not previously been implemented in certain naval training exercises.